Je55ie555/steatosis-quantification/README.md

     * `hovernet_model_mode` (str)
         * can be “original” or “fast”.
     * `hovernet-run-function` (str)
-        * Default: “./run_infer.py”
+        * Default: “./run_infer.py”.
     * `hovernet-batch-size` (str of an int)
-        * what batch-size hovernet should use.
-Default is 128
+        * what batch size should be used.
     * `data_saver_mode` (bool)
-        * if data_saver_mode = True, unused HoVer-Net output (overlays and mat files) are automatically deleted.
+        * if data_saver_mode = True, temporary outputs are automatically deleted.
+Default = False.
-        * Default = False

-Example:
+#### Example:
     python .\src\run_fat_and_nuclei_detection.py\
     --input-dir "F:\test\test_img\"\
     --output-dir "F:\test\test_cli"\
     --output-folder-name "fat_and_nuclei_detection"\
     --hovernet-dir "F:\test\hover_net-master"\
     --hovernet-weights-file "F:\test\hover_net-master\hovernet_original_kumar_notype_tf2pytorch.tar"`\
     --WSI-file-type ".mrxs"\
     --WSI-queue "test_img_HE.mrxs"\
     --patch-size "1500"\
     --patch-level "0"\
     --min-fat-vesicle-area "40"\
     --max-fat-vesicle-area "10000"\
     --min-extent "0.5"\
     --max-axis-ratio "2"\
     --subpatch-size-factor "20"\
     --disk "8.35"\
     --run-hovernet\
     --hovernet-gpu "0"\
     --hovernet-num-nuc-types "0"\
     --hovernet-model-mode "original"\
     --hovernet-run-function "./run_infer.py"\
     --hovernet-batch-size "128"\
     --data-saver-mode

 #### Output:
 Each file is processed, and output for each file is stored in various dataframes.
 These dataframes contain information about tissue area, fat area, fat objects, mpp, and, if wished, nuclei information.
+Additionally, binary masks of detected tissue and fatty vesicles are stored on a patchwise basis.
 For more information about the contents of these dataframes, see fat_and_nucleus_data_analysis_example.ipynb.
 * location: [`output-dir`]/[`output-folder-name`]/[`file_name`]/dataframes/
     * [file_name]_data.csv (dataframe)
-        * Contains data about each potential fat object that was detected, as well as information about the processed patch.
+        * contains data about each potential fat object that was detected, as well as information about the processed patch.
     * [file_name]_subpatch_df.pkl (dataframe)
-        * Splits the processed patch into smaller patches, to allow for more granular data analysis.
+        * splits the processed patch into smaller patches, to allow for more granular data analysis.
     * If nucleus information is gathered:
         * [file_name]_raw_global.pkl (dataframe)
-            * Contains all detected nuclei, even those in unscanned areas.
+            * contains all detected nuclei, even those in unscanned areas.
         *[file_name] _relevant_nuclei.pkl (dataframe)
-            * Contains only nuclei that lie in regions with relevant detected tissue.
+            * contains only nuclei that lie in regions with relevant detected tissue.
         * [file_name]_fat_and_nucs.pkl (dataframe)
-            * Combined information about fat, tissue area and detected nuclei.
+            * contains combined information about fat, tissue area and detected nuclei.
 This dataframe is required in order to run nucleus cluster analysis.
 To generate _fat_and_nucs_df.pkl, the WSI must also be processed as subpatches (that means `SUBPATCH_SIZES` must be a list with a length of at least one).
 * location: [`output-dir`]/[`output-folder-name`]/[`file_name`]/saved_patches
     * /fat_patches/
         * contains a binary mask of objects determined to be fatty vesicles.